-Let us assume that in his life insurance policy, David mentioned that his spouse should be the recipient of the insurance proceeds in the event of his death.
+Let us assume that in his life insurance policy, David mentioned that his spouse should receive the insurance proceeds in the event of his death.
 It is also mentioned that if his spouse is dead or mentally incapacitated at the time of his death, then the insurance proceeds shall go to their children.
-In this example, David’s wife can be termed as the primary beneficiary, and their children as the contingent beneficiaries as their claims to the benefit are secondary to that of the spouse.
+In this example, David’s wife can be termed as the primary beneficiary, and their children as the contingent beneficiaries, as their claims to the benefit are secondary to that of the spouse.

-Let us assume that John and Jane got married 8 years back, and they have a son and a daughter named Mike and Silk, respectively.
+Let us assume that John and Jane married eight years back, and they have a son and a daughter named Mike and Silk, respectively.
 Recently, John and Jane got divorced.
-Consequently, John updated his life insurance policy to replace Jane with Silk as the primary beneficiary while Mike continued to be the contingent beneficiary.
+Consequently, John updated his life insurance policy to replace Jane with Silk as the primary beneficiary, while Mike continued to be the contingent beneficiary.
 In this way, John ensured that Jane wouldn’t receive any benefits from his life insurance in the event of his death.
-In this example, it can be seen how John updated the beneficiary names after a major life event (divorce).
+In this example, it can be seen how John updated the beneficiary names after a significant life event (divorce).

 Who is eligible to be a Contingent Beneficiary?

 An account holder can designate an individual or entity, such as an organization, charity, or trust to be the contingent beneficiary of the financial account.
-However, the selected person must be of legal age and sound mental capacity.
-In case the beneficiary is a minor, a legal guardian must be appointed to oversee the assets on his/ her behalf until he/ she attains maturity.
+However, the selected person must be of legal age and have good mental capacity.
+If the beneficiary is a minor, a legal guardian must be appointed to oversee the assets on his/ her behalf until he/ she attains maturity.
 Typically, family members, other relatives, and close friends are listed as contingent beneficiaries.

 - Assigning a contingent beneficiary for a financial account helps the account holder’s family avoid pointless time and unnecessary expenses related to probate, which is a legal process for the distribution of the account holder’s assets in the absence of a will.